swapnaraja/hadoopCode/mapReduce/joins/ReadMe.md

 Cons: one table must be small typically the default block size

-SortedMap join When two tables are large will use this by using compositeinputformat
+SortedMap join When two tables are large will use this by using compositeinputformat if both input datasets can be joined by the join key and both input datasets are sorted in the same order, by the join key.

 Approach: Using Composite InputFormat, KeyValueTextInputFormat CompositeInputFormat.compose("inner",KeyValueTextInputFormat.class , new Path(args[0]),new Path(args[1]));
+the input format must be set to CompositeInputFormat.class, and
+- the key mapred.join.expr must have a value that is a valid join specification.

 cons: All the files need to be sorted on the join key